-Personification, such as in Opportunity, is one of the most interesting devices poetry allows authors to utilize.
+Personification, such as in ‘Opportunity’, is one of the most interesting devices poetry allows authors to utilize.
 It enables well-constructed poems to examine abstract concepts using relatable metaphors that make sense to the average person — because that’s what the personification metaphor does.
-Even something as abstract as opportunity, as is the case in James Elroy Flecker’s poem of the same name, can be made into a human shape and figure that can speak with and understand casual everyday references and ideas.
-Opportunity gives the reader the change to question such a being as opportunity itself, something that is not, of course, possible, but becomes possible in a powerful and artistic way.
-Flecker’s choice of accompanying language completes the circle, and the result is Opportunity, a truly thought-provoking work that stands out in the memory of his legacy.
+Even something as abstract as an opportunity, as is the case in James Elroy Flecker’s poem of the same name, can be made into a human shape and figure that can speak with and understand casual everyday references and ideas.
+‘Opportunity’ gives the reader the chance to question such a being an opportunity itself, something that is not, of course, possible, but becomes possible in a powerful and artistic way.
+Flecker’s choice of accompanying language completes the circle, and the result is ‘Opportunity’, a truly thought-provoking work that stands out in the memory of his legacy.

 ‘But who art thou, with curious beauty graced,

 O woman, stamped with some bright heavenly seal